-- 4.256 The accounting policy remains that equipment is carried at current value in existing use.
-The main consideration is that no material difference should arise in the financial statements as a consequence of the use of depreciated historical cost in preference to other possible measures of current cost, including indexation. - 4.257 The following disclosures must be given: in the accounting policies note, that assets which are held for their service potential (i.e. operational assets) and are in use are measured at current value in existing use.
-For non-specialised assets current value in existing use is interpreted as market value for existing use.
-Information must also be given about any significant estimation techniques, if applicable.
+- 4.434 The accounting policy remains that equipment is carried at current value in existing use.
+The main consideration is that no material difference should arise in the financial statements as a consequence of the use of depreciated historical cost in preference to other possible measures of current cost, including indexation. - 4.435 Disclosure must be made in the accounting policies note that assets which are held for their service potential (i.e. operational assets) and are in use, are

+- measured at current value in existing use.
+For non-specialised assets current value in existing use is interpreted as market value for existing use. - 4.436 Information must also be given about any significant estimation techniques, if applicable.